 I adore the written word.
 I love reading beautiful prose and lock away beautiful sentences like treasure.
 I love, when I have time, to sit at my rickety old desk with a glass of port or oversized cup of tea, turn on the fairy lights hanging overhead, light a few candles, and write away the next few hours.
 But as much as I’ve loved blogging, I’ve felt limited.
 Not in terms of expression – anyone who’s read for the last little while knows I don’t believe in keeping silent about things that matter – but in terms of style and creativity.
 Enormous fervor for the English language is tangled around every thought and feeling that floats across my imagination, and I can’t help but feel it’s my biggest calling in life to try to find the words with which to get it out.
 When I die, I’m quite sure that they’ll find the inside walls of my heart decorated with love letters, pages of Chaucer, and the inlays of hundreds of CD covers, all their lyrics borne of creative geniuses intertwining around the fibres of my soul.
 Words are my passion, and it seems that when you feel this strongly about something, it should be explored to the absolute limit.
 It shouldn’t be limited because it’s more comfortable to stay where you are, or because the ephemeral duties of the day-to-day are given priority.

 In life, I’ve always been a fan of the saying “that which matters most should never be at the mercy of that which matters least”, and once again I find it situationally apt.
 I’ve buried the language I love beneath what’s easier, and made excuses about not having time.
 But I want to write fiction.
 I want to build characters and create worlds, to write handwritten letters and tell tales that will move people the way I’ve been moved by great literature.
-I want to work with The Professor, the most brilliant writer I’ve ever met, to pool our ideas and spend the upcoming snowy winter nights brainstorming by candlelight and pouring our imaginations out onto paper, building the foundations for novels and plays.
-This man has inspired me and made me not only want to, but truly feel capable of doing and being so much more, in so many ways.
 And the time has come where I can no longer keep this inside.
 I’m transitioning from blogging into creative writing, and I absolutely cannot wait.

 Step one comes next weekend: after seeing a photo somewhere on the Internet, I’d designed a new tattoo (sadly my back shows no sign of becoming a cooperative team member, so that project’s on hold for the foreseeable future) which I’d fallen in love with – a circular alphabet in a script that looked like it could’ve been scrawled by Shakespeare himself, which I wanted on my inner forearm as an eternal reminder that I should be writing, and of the immense power that lies in words.
 Unfortunately, the script was so ornate that the size I wanted would render it illegible, and I really wanted it somewhere I could see.
-So I met with the artist – the same one who’d done my neck a few years ago, and coincidentally the same who’d done The Professor’s.
-She asked me all sorts of questions to make sure she understood why I was getting what I was… and by the end of it, we came up with something that captures the spirit just as effectively: a beautiful, old-fashioned quill.
+So I met with the artist, who asked me all sorts of questions to make sure she understood why I was getting what I was… and by the end of it, we came up with something that captures the spirit just as effectively: a beautiful, old-fashioned quill.
 And I have every hope that it will not only reflect my love for the written word… but guide me for the rest of my life toward what I truly should be doing.
 I’ll still stop by every once in a while and update my blog, but today marks the turning point to the world wherein my true passion lies.

 “There are only two worlds – your world, which is the real world, and other worlds, the fantasy.
 Worlds like this are worlds of the human imagination: their reality, or lack of reality, is not important.
 What is important is that they are there. these worlds provide an alternative.
 Provide an escape.
 Provide a threat.
 Provide a dream, and power; provide refuge, and pain.
 They give your world meaning.
 They do not exist; and thus they are all that matters.”